noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 battlefield.
 Even though she said that she was “rough”, she spoke to Neun-san in a voice that was terribly gentle.

-[…Hey, Hikari.
+[...Hey, Hikari.
 That’s also the case for me but...
 You’ve gotten older too, haven’t you?
 Not in appearance, but in mind...]

 [What do you mean?]